prab786/wsdm/README.md

 ## Data
 Our work is based on the `PolitiFact` and `GossipCop` datasets from the [FakeNewsNet benchmark](https://github.com/KaiDMML/FakeNewsNet), and the `LUN` dataset from [(Rashkin et al., 2017)](https://aclanthology.org/D17-1317.pdf).

-We provide the data files utilized for training and evaluating SheepDog under `data/`.
+We provide the data files utilized for training and evaluating  `data/`.

 **Original Unaltered Training / Test Articles**

-The `.pkl` files under `data/news_articles/` contain the unaltered news article texts.
-Please refer to Section 6.1.1 of our paper for more details.
+The `.pkl` files under `data/news_articles/` contain the unaltered news article texts